sheel27/sheel27/README.md

 - 👋 Hi, I’m @sheel27 Welcome to my coding world !!!
 - 👀 I’m interested in Web Development and many new tech stacks !!!
-- 🌱 I’m currently learning new things and creating some basic projects for my path.
+- 🌱 I’m currently learning new things and creating projects for my path.
 - 💞️ I’m looking to collaborate with techies to grasp and frame effective web technologies and many more.
 - 📫 You can connect with me this way: https://www.linkedin.com/in/sheel-parikh-300029205/